KSP-CKAN/CKAN/policy/Opt-out-list.md

 # Opt-out List

 The following authors have requested that new mods created by them are not added to CKAN without an explicit PR or other request from them.
-This is to meet the requirements of our [De-indexing mods from the CKAN](de-indexing.md) policy.
+This is to meet the requirements of our [De-indexing mods from CKAN](de-indexing.md) policy.

 KSP Community Forum name | GitHub username | Notes
 -----------|------------|--------------------------